anusii/markdown_widgets/README.md

 The following is the syntax to generate interactive surveys in markdown pages.

-In the example code of this package, the path of the sample markdown file is `example/assets/sample_markdown.md`.
-This path can be set in the code to load the markdown file at runtime.
+In the example code of this package, users can customise the paths for markdown files and media files by modifying the `config.json` file.
+The `config.json` file is located in the `Debug` and `Release` folders, at the same level as the app folder.
+Additionally, the `example` directory provides an `assets` folder, which contains sample markdown files and media files.

 ## Survey Menu